becdetat/test-nested-view-model/README.md

 test-nested-view-model
 ======================

-Trivial example showing problems composing views in ASP.NET MVC 4 using partials and nested view models

 I'm trying to illustrate composing a view.
-I suspect a better method would be `EditorFor` but that approach doesn't seem as rich as using partials (how would I use different editors for the same view model in a different context?).
+I suspect a better method would be `Html.EditorFor` but that approach doesn't seem as rich as using partials (how would I use different editors for the same view model in a different context?).

+TL;DR: it turns out that `Html.EditorFor` is _exactly_ the correct solution, and as you can specify the template it is as flexible as you would expect.

 ### Using a partial